datasapiens/cachier/README.md

 - adds footer to compressed data,
 - extracts the compressed data and footer from the input; the providers is suplied with the input without the footer.

+## How change compression level for ZSTD?

+To change compression level just add once again the `ZstdCompressionService` as default provider and set level:
+- `compression.Engine.AddDefaultProvider(compression.ZstdCompressionService.SetCompressionLevel(5))`